davidoc23/TechHomeProject/README_david_contribution.md

   - Developed logic to toggle all smart lights (including Home Assistant devices) via backend endpoints.
   - Maintained and improved automation execution for Home Assistant devices in `scheduler.py`.

+- - **Device Action Logging and User-Based Analytics**
+  - Designed and integrated a robust device action logging system.
+    - Every device action (toggle, add, remove, set temperature, toggle all) is logged with the authenticated username, device, action, result, and timestamp.
+    - Logging works for both successful and failed attempts, ensuring a complete audit trail.
+  - Added JWT authentication and required tokens to device endpoints to enable user attribution.
+  - Built `/api/analytics/usage-per-user` endpoint to aggregate and report device actions by user, supporting usage analytics and security auditing.
+  - Developed automated test cases to verify logging works as expected, including user attribution and database cleanup after each test.
+  - Addressed challenges such as missing JWTs, 404 errors, and log verification by iteratively debugging both backend and frontend, adding cleanup steps, and adjusting test setup to match real-world API flows.

 - **Automated Testing**
   - Authored the entire backend test suite (`tests/`), including:
     - Authentication (`test_auth_routes.py`)